maatlek/cfs-proj/Portal/Azure Portal.md

 ![](./images/Pasted%20image%2020210716000610.png)

 ##### Alerts
-Alerts are generated when the CPU PErcentage is above 80%.
+Alerts are generated when the CPU Percentage is above 80%.
 Below configurations are done.
 They are created for both the web servers.

 Below Scope and Conditions are selected: